A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Discussion

 \subsection{Threats to Validity}

 For the SBOM experiment, we construct our ground truth based on the lock files generated by strong PMs.
 However, our experimental setup is limited to a fixed environment.
 It is possible that these PMs produce inconsistent dependencies across different environments, such as varying operating systems, CPU architectures, and other system configurations.
 SBOMs tailored to specific runtime environments may offer greater accuracy, which can be a direction for future exploration.
 Regarding vulnerability verification, our manual inspection process is subject to human error.
 It is possible that certain vulnerabilities were inadvertently overlooked or that some could be exploited through novel or complex attack vectors beyond the scope of our analysis.
-Our study focuses solely on static analysis under normal software development conditions.
+Our manual verification is limited to 4 repositories due to the labor-intensive nature of deep code auditing and function call tracing.
+However, the root causes of false positives proved remarkably consistent across diverse languages.
+Consequently, extending the manual effort would yield diminishing returns.
+We prioritized a granular, deep-dive analysis over a broader but superficial statistical count to ensure high-fidelity insights Our study focuses solely on static analysis under normal software development conditions.
 Consequently, techniques such as obfuscation, reflection, dynamic code loading, and dependency vendoring~\cite{birsan2021dependency_confusion,miller2023we_feel,qu2017dydroid,rscox_vgo} are not addressed, which may limit the generalizability of our results.